Sherry Dell, PhD, Rev: Author, Interfaith Minister, Health Educator, Holistic Nutritionist

 Education and Credentials

-She also holds a PhD in Human Communication from the University of Denver, a Master’s degree in Professional Writing and a Master’s degree in Spanish Language and Literature from New Mexico State University, and a Bachelor’s degree from the University of Minnesota, Morris in Spanish and Latin American Studies.
-In 2006 she completed a second doctoral program; this at Westbrook University in Holistic Health Science and Nutrition. .
+She holds a PhD in Human Communication from the University of Denver, a Master’s degree in Professional Writing and a Master’s degree in Spanish Language and Literature from New Mexico State University, and a Bachelor’s degree from the University of Minnesota, Morris in Spanish and Latin American Studies.

 Click here to read a brief Dissertation Abstract.

-Her primary interest areas of research and study have been in the many forms of medicine provided by the plant kingdom (western, eastern, and native American herbalism, homeopathy, plant essences, aromatherapy), as well as the development and integration of wellness-based optimal ranges for traditional scientific testing (blood, hormone, digestion, hair, etc.) into a holistic wellness practice.
-She is also devoted to the teaching of the family farm tradition of self reliance in health care.
+Her primary interest areas of research and study have been in the many forms of medicine provided by the plant kingdom (western, eastern, and native American herbalism, homeopathy, plant essences, aromatherapy) and she is devoted to the teaching of the family farm tradition of self reliance in health care.

 In the practice of holistic health, Sherry has learned that non-physical matters impact health even more than physical matters.
-Unconscious experiences in the emotional, spiritual, or relational realms, as well as the over-emphasis on the intellectual or ego aspects of personality, for example, can co-create negative effect on wellbeing.
+Unconscious experiences in the emotional, spiritual, or relational realms, as well as the over-emphasis on the intellectual or ego aspects of personality can co-create negative effects on wellbeing.
 To this end, her studies have also included many kinds of religious, spiritual, and counseling practices.